 When a user wants to visit a particular page of your site, for example, contact us or services page, the browser sends a request to the server on which the site is hosted and Apache returns a response with all the requested files (text, images, etc.).

 The server and the client communicate through the HTTP protocol and Apache is responsible for the smooth and secure communication between the two machines.
 Apache can be customized according to your requirements as it has a module-based structure.

-Modules permits server administrators to turn secondary functionalities on and off.
+Modules permit server administrators to turn secondary functionalities on and off.
 Apache has different modules for safety, caching, URL rewriting, password authentication, and so on.
 You can also set up your own server settings an Apache configuration file- .htaccess.

-Latest Apache version released by the Apache Software Foundation is version 2.4.41.
+The latest Apache version released by the Apache Software Foundation is version 2.4.41.
 It is the recent release from the 2.4.x stable branch and is required in order to operate a TLS 1.3 web server with OpenSSL 1.1.1.

 Key benefits offered by the latest version of Apache are:-

 - Multi-Process Modules (MPMs), which modify the way Apache listens to the network, accepts and handles requests to improve efficiency

 - SNI (Server Name Indication), which allows multiple websites sharing a single IP address to each have their own SSL certificates installed.

 - Find the Server Status section and click Apache Status.
 You can start typing “apache” in the search menu to quickly narrow your selection.

 - The current version of Apache appears next to the server version on the Apache status page.
 In this case, it is version 2.4.16.